mfarhad1994/Data-Engineering-Projects/10. ETL Pipelines on Google Cloud and BigQuery/README.md

 ## Finalizing the Workflow

-The final step involves merging the project ID and dataset for Green_trip_data, ensuring alignment with the staged dataset containing the unique values.
+The final step involves merging the project ID and dataset for green_tripdata, ensuring alignment with the staged dataset containing the unique values.
 Executing this step consolidates all structured data within the main table.

 ```bash